Marketing, Entrepreneurship, and Hospitality and Tourism

 Prerequisites: HTMT major.

-HTM 433 Esports, Meeting and Event Tourism 3
+HTM 433 Event, Meeting and Esports Tourism 3

-Explores community tourism management with a focus on destination event portfolios, including travel involving Esports, Meetings and Events.
+Explores event management from the tourism and Esports perspective with a focus on destination event portfolios.
 Students learn to plan and execute these events and develop a community event portfolio management.

 HTM 442 Community-Based Sustainable Tourism Planning 6